It's cold outside! Do your joints hurt?

 There is no one explanation for why dropping temperatures affect your joints.
 One theory relates to drops in barometric pressure, which cause tendons, muscles and the surrounding tissues to expand.
 Because of the confined space within the body, this can cause pain, especially in joints affected by arthritis.

-While everyone’s body reacts to body pain due to cold weather, people with arthritis are more vulnerable to cold weather discomfort.
-However, arthritis is not the only condition that can impact your body during winter.
-Those with chronic pain can also feel the cold more.
-Additionally, bad weather can affect people’s moods; if you are sad or depressed, the perception of joint pain can be magnified.
+Everyone’s body reacts to fluctuating barometric pressure, but people with arthritis and those with chronic pain are more vulnerable to feeling discomfort.
+Also, bad weather can affect people’s moods; if you are sad or depressed, the perception of pain can be magnified.

 • Ease the shock of cold weather on your body by dressing in layers to stay warm.